open-afc-project/openafc/helm/README.md

 ## Kubeconfigs, namespaces, clusters <a name="configs-namespaces-clusters"/>

-Name of almost any Kubernetes Object (**Kubernetes Object** is something that has manifest - pod, service, deployment, etc.) exists in some **namespace**.
-Exceptions are global objects (nodes, etc.) that are mostly beyond the scope of this document.

-Something that 'runs on Kubernetes' - runs in some **Kubernetes cluster**, managed by **Kubernetes API Server** (surrounded by retinue of **Kubernetes Controllers**).
+Something that 'runs on Kubernetes' - runs in some **Kubernetes cluster**.
+Kubernetes cluster is an **API server** (entity accepting **Kubernetes manifests**, storing them and  and notifying subscribers on new/changed Kubernetes manifests), surrounded by surrounded by retinue of **Kubernetes Controllers** (entities subscribed to changes in manifests and doing the real job - well, mostly making changes in those manifests to elicit attention of other controllers).

-This bundle (Namespace, API server, Cluster and some other minor stuff) is named **Kubernetes Context**.
+Every **Kubernetes Object** (entity that has Kubernetes manifest - pod, service, deployment, etc.) has name.
+This name either cluster-global or defined in certain namespace.
+Cluster-global names (including, but not limited to, namespace names) are defined within a cluster, i.e. ther eis no clash if different clusters use the same name.

+Default namespace is named `default`.

+Cluster (defined by name and API Server address), current namespace and some other attributes comprise a **Kubernetes context**.
+The purpose of contetx is, as always, switching - switching between Kubernetes contexts allows one to switch between several clusters or between different namespaces in one cluster.

 Kubernetes Contexts are stored in **Kubeconfig files** - each Kubeconfig may contain several contexts, one of contexts is current.

 **Current Kubeconfig** (containing set of contexts, one of which is current :D ) is pointed to by **`KUBECONFIG`** environment variable.
 If this variable not defined - **default Kubeconfig** `~/.kube/config` is used.

 Of course, for unsophisticated operation it is enough to always use default (and only) context in default kubeconfig.
-Still cluster name (if multicluster operation is supported) and namespace better be once set to something user-specific, to avoid clashes with other users.

 Some useful commands: